 A Cafe au Lait is similar to a Caffe Latte except it is generally made with brewed coffee instead of espresso in a ratio of 1:1 milk to coffee, with sugar added to taste.

 Cappuccino is traditionally equal parts espresso, steamed milk and frothed milk.
+A Macchiato is one of the simplest drinks to make at home with a Saeco espresso machine.
 Many coffee shops will add much more milk than this in the belief that bigger is better.

 An Americano is a single shot of espresso with 6 to 8 ounces of hot water added.
 This term was originally devised as a sort of insult to Americans who wanted their espresso diluted.